avra911/slip-plate/README.md

 SLIP-PLATE is a Python tool designed to split Data Encryption Keys (DEKs) (128/192/256-bit) using Shamir's Secret Sharing and render them as OneKey-style physical plates with built-in checksums.

+This project does not implement a wallet and does not interact with blockchains directly.

 ## Installation

 You can now install SLIP-PLATE directly from PyPI: